On This Page

 Specify the following settings in the Configure your Amazon Aurora MySQL Destination page:

-- Destination Name: A unique name for this Destination.
+Destination Name: A unique name for your Destination.

-- Database Host: Aurora host’s IP address or DNS.
+Database Host: Amazon Aurora MySQL host’s IP address or DNS.

-- Database Port: The port on which your Aurora server is listening for connections (default is 3306).
+Database Port: The port on which your Aurora server listens for connections.
+Default value: 3306

-- Database User: A user with a non-administrative role of the Aurora database.
+Database User: A user with a non-administrative role in the Amazon Aurora MySQL database.

-Database Name: Name of the Destination database where data will be dumped.
+Database Name: The name of the Destination database where data will be loaded.

-Sanitize Table/Column Names?: Enable this option to remove all non-alphanumeric characters, spaces in between the table and column names and replace them with an underscore (_).
+Sanitize Table/Column Names?: Enable this option to remove all non-alphanumeric characters and spaces in a table or column name, and replace them with an underscore (_).
 Read Name Sanitization.